 When you present too many words or visuals it can become overwhelming.
 If your customers are overwhelmed, they will not take action and just leave.

 One way you can check and see if people are quickly leaving a page.
-Is to check your Bounce Rate in Google analytics.
+Is to check your Bounce Rate in Google Analytics.

 If you are seeing a high bounce rate that doesn’t make sense.
 Really examine that page for issues, for example, a high bounce rate on your homepage.
-Could mean a lot of different things poor user experience and/or the wrong type of traffic.
+Could mean a lot of different things, poor user experience, and/or the wrong type of traffic.

-Next up is your design.
+Next up is the quality of your design.

 Design plays an important role in conversions.
 If your design is not based around your ideal customer then you are increasing the risk of losing sales.